 Any one that knows me knows I am cruise mad, I honestly don’t think there is any other feeling like standing on your aft balcony watching the surf and feeling the warm sea breeze in you face.
 It’s that feeling of freedom being at sea gives you.
 Looking out over all that stunning open water just clears the mind and makes you feel calm.

 The moment I set foot onto a cruise ship I feel all the tension leave my body.
 I don’t know if it is the overwhelming reception which gets me every-time, the promise of visiting a new and exciting land every day or the thought of all that incredible delicious food and cocktail you will spend the foreseeable future enjoying.
 Ooh or that precious hour in the evening when the boys go off to the club and we get to play a game of roulette or enjoy a cocktail.
+I wanted to share my Packing Tips For First Time Cruisers because if you pack right its a whole lot easier.

 When Thomson asked me what packing advice I would give to first time cruisers I felt I was well and truly up to the job.